dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-for-unreal.md

 ---
 title: Create a Game Development Virtual Machine with Unreal Engine
-description: Get up and running with a Windows 10 or Server 2019 Game Development Virtual Machine that common game development tools pre-installed.
+description: Get up and running with a Windows 11 or Server 2022 Game Development Virtual Machine that common game development tools pre-installed.
 author: cshea15
 ms.topic: quickstart
-ms.date: 11/18/2022
+ms.date: 01/31/2023
 ms.author: chashea
 ms.prod: azure-gaming
 ---
 # Quickstart: Create a Game Development Virtual Machine with Unreal Engine

-Get up and running with a Windows 10 or Windows Server 2019 Game Development Virtual Machine which has Unreal Engine and other common game development tools pre-installed.
+Get up and running with a Windows 11 or Windows Server 2022 Game Development Virtual Machine which has Unreal Engine and other common game development tools pre-installed.
 Unreal Engine is an incredibly powerful and advanced real-time 3D creation tool for photorealistic visuals and immersive experiences.

+> [!NOTE]
+> Game Dev VM supports Windows 10 and Windows Server 2019 too, and can be deployed via ARM template.
+Please refer to [Create a Virtual Machine with an ARM template](./create-game-development-vm-arm-template.md) for steps.

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.com/free).
 Please note Azure free accounts do not support GPU enabled virtual machine SKUs.
-To understand what Azure subscriptions support GPU SKUs, please refer to this <a href="./offer-types.md" target="_blank">offer types chart</a>.
+To understand what Azure subscriptions support GPU SKUs, please refer to this [offer types chart](./offer-types.md).
 - An [Epic Games account](https://www.epicgames.com/id/login) to accept Epic Games store End User License Agreement after signing in to this VM.
-- Multi-tenant Hosting Rights for Windows 10 is required.
-Verify you have an [eligible Windows 10 subscription license](/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment#subscription-licenses-that-qualify-for-multitenant-hosting-rights) or a [Visual Studio subscription](/azure/virtual-machines/windows/client-images) for dev/test scenarios.
+- Multi-tenant Hosting Rights for Windows 11 is required.
+Verify you have an [eligible Windows 11 subscription license](/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment#subscription-licenses-that-qualify-for-multitenant-hosting-rights) or a [Visual Studio subscription](/azure/virtual-machines/windows/client-images) for dev/test scenarios.

 ## Deploy your Game Development Virtual Machine